 Management considers the Plan to be in compliance with Section 401(a) of the Code and, accordingly, to be entitled to an exemption from federal income taxes under the provisions of Section 501(a).
-A letter dated June 4, 2002 has been received by Merrill Lynch stating that the form of the prototype plan adopted by the Plan is acceptable under the Code Section 401 for use by employers for the benefit of their employees.
+A letter dated March 31, 2008 has been received by Bank of America stating that the form of the prototype plan adopted by the Plan is acceptable under the Code Section 401 for use by employers for the benefit of their employees.
 The letter, in effect, states that an employer who adopts the Plan will be considered to be qualified under the Code Section 401(a) provided all terms of the Plan are met and the Plan does not discriminate in favor of key or highly compensated employees.
-Therefore, the plan administrator believes the Plan was qualified and the related trust was tax exempt as of December 31, 2009 and 2008.
+Although the Plan has been amended since receiving the letter, the plan administrator believes the Plan was qualified and the related trust was tax exempt as of December 31, 2010 and 2009.